darrylsosborne/amazon-fsx-workshop/README.md

 ### Workshop: Amazon FSx for Windows File Server

-Click on the link below to go to the FSx for Windows workshop.
+Click on the icon (link) below to go to the FSx for Windows workshop.

 | Workshop |
 | ---